wushenrong/legacy-puyo-tools/README.md

 # Legacy Puyo Tools

-A tool to convert `fpd` and `mtx` files used by the Puyo games.
-Tested with Puyo Puyo 7, possibly works with Puyo Puyo!
-15th Anniversary, but *not* Puyo Puyo!!
-20th Anniversary (Create an issue or pull request to support `fnt` and additional `mtx` controls).
+Supports Puyo Puyo 7 and possibly Puyo Puyo!
+15th Anniversary `mtx` and `fpd` files.
+Puyo Puyo!!
+20th Anniversary is still not supported yet.
+(Create an issue or pull request to support `fnt` and additional `mtx` controls).
 Also, legacy as in older Puyo Puyo games, not that this tool is decapitated.

 ## Why